zebon43/simpleWebScrapper/README.md

 # simpleWebScrapper
-A tool scrap simple website details.
+A tool for scraping simple website details.